-In the winter season 2007-2008, for the first time a public ice skating rink was opened on Palace Square in St. Petersburg in the very heart of the “Northern Capital”.
-The project was organized by the Bosco di Ciliegi Group of Companies with the support of the Administration of the City of St. Petersburg.
+In the winter season of 2007-2008, a public ice skating rink was opened for the first time on Palace Square in St. Petersburg, the heart of the Northern Capital.
+The project was organized by the Bosco di Ciliegi Group of Companies with the support of the City Administration of St. Petersburg.

-In the 2006-2007 winter season, for the first time in history, a public ice skating rink was opened on Red Square in the very center of Moscow as a popular entertainment for city residents and guests of the capital.
-The project was organized by the GUM Shopping Center, the main historical building of which stands directly opposite the Kremlin.
-This leisure facility has become the largest in Europe – the total building area of the complex, including an ice arena, cafes, retail premises and a rental and service center, amounted to almost 3 000 square meters.
+In the 2006-2007 winter season, a public ice skating rink was opened on Red Square in the center of Moscow for the first time in history as a popular entertainment option for city residents and guests of the capital.
+The project was organized by the GUM Shopping Center, the main historical building that stands directly opposite the Kremlin.
+This leisure facility became the largest in Europe, with a total building area of almost 3,000 square meters, including an ice arena, cafes, retail premises, and a rental and service center.